tomgp/books-v2/static/markdown/Only-Americans-Burn-In-Hell(2019)-2019-08-02.md

 }
 ---

-Back from a week in Wales.
-Some great mountain biking, Brass:Birmingham playing and walking along refreshingly drizzly beaches.
-I read a couple of Jarett Kobek books, the commercial flop ‘The Future Won’t Be Long’ and his most recent ‘Only Americans Burn in Hell’ I really enjoyed the former, the latter was good too but a kind of lesser ‘I Hate The Internet’ in some ways.
+I read a couple of Jarett Kobek books, the commercial flop ‘[The Future Won’t Be Long](/book-The-Future-Won't-Be-Long(2017))’ and his most recent ‘Only Americans Burn in Hell’ I really enjoyed the former, the latter was good too but a kind of lesser ‘I Hate The Internet’ in some ways.
 I’m really looking forward to his ODB book.
 [Jan 2024, 5 years on No ODB book has been released]

 Kobek really gets consumer computer technology in a way that no other author I’ve read does.
 You know how some writers can sketch a whole believable character from some telling details about what they’re wearing or the car they drive?
 Kobek does that with consumer electronics e.g. from ‘ The Future…’